 The panel will review these and other key issues:

 - What affirmative defenses may be useful in defeating certification?

-- What are some best practices for employers’ counsel asserting the good faith or avoidable consequences affirmative defenses in wage and hour cases?
+- What are some best practices for employers' counsel asserting the affirmative defenses of good faith or avoidable consequences in wage and hour cases?

 - What strategies should counsel for employees use to challenge the good faith or avoidable consequences defenses in wage and hour litigation?

 - What policies and practices should employers establish to enable them to assert certain affirmative defenses?